mc2tc/tallyNative/docs/progress/daily-summaries.md

 3. Comprehensive debug logging for transaction fetching and filtering
 4. Pull-to-refresh functionality on ReportsScreen
 5. Diagnostic checks to verify transactions3 data availability
+6. Fixed TypeScript errors in Firebase configuration
+7. Updated legacy `getTransactions` method to use transactions3 endpoint
+8. Improved type safety with pagination object structure

 ### Notes
 - **Root Cause Identified:** The backend chart accounts API (`/api/businesses/{businessId}/chart-accounts`) is still reading from transactions2 instead of transactions3, which is why all account values are 0.
 The frontend changes are correct - the backend needs to be updated to query transactions3 `source_of_truth` collection.
 - Diagnostic logs show that transactions exist in transactions3 with accounting entries, but the chart accounts API isn't finding them.
 - Frontend is now correctly using transactions3 for AccountLedgerScreen, which should work once backend chart accounts API is updated.
 - Debug logs will help identify where transactions are being filtered out or if there are account name mismatches.
+- Fixed TypeScript compilation error that was blocking type-checking workflow.
+- Legacy `getTransactions` method now uses transactions3 endpoint, completing the API migration for this method.
+- Firebase auth persistence now properly configured for React Native with AsyncStorage.

 ---